hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 5 mins) - You should receive a confirmation message at the configured endpoint and validate the subscription.
-* `update` - (Defaults to 5 mins) - You should receive a confirmation message at the configured endpoint and validate the subscription.

 ### Protocols supported